sci4me/brrr.h/README.md

 # brrr.h

 So I made this Facebook post right?
 And like, he was like, yo.
 Make a library.
 Of terrible headers.
 And I was drunk enough to get into it.

 Please feel free to leave suggestions in the GitHub issues! :)

+## License

+**brrr.h** is licensed under [WTFPL](http://www.wtfpl.net/).